rewlf2/sentimental_chart/crimson_hexagon_api_example_data/README.md

 This folder is use for look up on some data without calling the api.

-posts.json and posts_data.json are coming from the same endpoint /posts, it just more content example for posts. no differences
+posts.json is data without content.

+posts_data.json is data fetch with post content

 interestaffinities_daily is using interestaffinities with daily=true